microsoft/vscode-wiki/Roadmap.md

 - Extension Acquisition
    - Revisit how users find and install extensions including a simple text-based approach
    - [x] Make it easier for users to pick and choose which functionality they want from extensions packs.
-   - Improve the recommendation system, e.g., allow users to ask for recommendations based on their prior use of VS Code.
+   - :runner: Improve the recommendation system, e.g., allow users to ask for recommendations based on their prior use of VS Code.
    - Add support to only activate signed extensions (see *Extension Authoring*).

 - Extension Management